auth0-samples/auth0-servlet-sample/01-Login/README.md

 ./gradlew clean appRun
 ```

+If you are using a Windows environment, execute `gradlew clean appRun`

 The server will be accessible on http://localhost:3000/portal/home.
 After logging in you should see the `token` in the header.

 ### Running the sample with Docker